Rebounding For Lymphatic Drainage: Why And How To Do It

 Any rebounder can be helpful for lymphatic drainage.
 Rebounding in general is considered beneficial for lymphatic drainage because of the vertical motion you do when jumping.
 This causes the otherwise closed lymph valves to open up, moving your lymph fluid.

-If you have a big enough budget, I’d recommend getting the Cellerciser®.
+If you want value for money and you don't care about customisation, I’d recommend getting the Cellerciser®.
 Because of the special tri-daptable (or three-section) springs, it’s much easier to jump on.
 It doesn’t sag in the middle like some bungee trampolines might.
 At the same time, the bounce is much softer, compared to other spring trampolines.
 You could say it’s the best of both worlds.
 I think this gentle bounce that doesn’t let you sink is what makes it good for lymphatic drainage because you can move without too much effort.

-My next choice would be BCAN 40/48/50 Inch Foldable Mini Trampoline.
+My budget choice would be BCAN 40/48/50 Inch Foldable Mini Trampoline.
 It’s a stable mini trampoline with a good quality mat and excellent weight capacity.
 That also makes it very durable for heavier weight or more intensive jumps.
 The BCAN comes with a handlebar and its jumping area is large, which makes it perfect even for beginners.
 Lastly, it’s quiet, which might be a priority for some people.

 FAQ